-</body> '''
+</body>

-SUPER CONTROL OF THE PROPERTY OF THE PROPERTY
+</html>

+Output:

+Open "myWindow"

-Open "myWindow" Close "myWindow"
+Close "myWindow"

 Has "myWindow" been closed? ------When Click on this Button

 This Msg is printed -----'myWindow' has never been opened!

+'''

 5.3.2 Frame Object

 The frame object is a browser object of JavaScript used for accessing HTML frames.
 The user can use frames array to access all frames within a window.
 Using the indexing concept, users can access the frames array.